nautsio/workshop-docker-consul/introduction.md

 !SUB
 ## Menu for today

-- Use Vagrant to orchestrate Docker containers
+- Orchestrate Docker containers using Vagrant
 - Use Consul for service discovery
-- Do load-balancing of a service
+- Configure dynamic load-balancing with HAProxy
-- Use healt-checks to update the service registry
+- For the quick: Health-checks / A/B Testing / Feature toggles

 !SLIDE